 4. Perform little gestures to others.

 The little things go a long way, especially during times of uncertainty.
 Offering simple gestures can help maintain or create connections with people you wouldn’t have ever before.
-Whether it’s picking up groceries for an elderly neighbour or sharing your streaming subscription with a friend, these gestures won’t go unnoticed during this time.
+Whether it’s picking up groceries for an elderly neighbor or sharing your streaming subscription with a friend, these gestures won’t go unnoticed during this time.

 5. Use this time to rekindle relationships.